Mshinskoye Boloto Zakaznik

 Mshinskoye Boloto Zakaznik (заказник Мшинское болото) is a federal zakaznik, a nature protected area, in the northwest of Russia, located in Gatchinsky and Luzhsky Districts of Leningrad Oblast, in the basin of the Luga River.
-It was established in 1982 to protect the swampy ecosystems including pine forests.
+It was established in 1982 to protect the bogs, marshes, and reed bed ecosystems including some nearby pine forests.
 Since 1994, it is a Ramsar Wetland.

 Geography

 Mshinskoye Boloto is located at the divide of the Oredezh River (east) and the Yashchera River (west), both being tributaries of the Luga River.
 In the center of the area there are Lake Vyalye, Lake Strechno (which are connected with each other) and Lake Mochalishche.
 The whole area is a wetland and hardly accessible.
-Swamps occupy about 40% of the area of the zakaznik.
+Bogs occupy about 40% of the area of the zakaznik.
 Woods occupy 49% of the area, 26% are coniferous forests.

 History

 In 1972, the area was designated as an important natural landscape.
 The federal zakaznik was created on August 30, 1982.
 In 1994, Mshinskoye Boloto Zakaznik, together with the adjacent regional North of Mshinskoye Boloto Zakaznik was classified as a Ramsar wetland (Mshinskaya Wetland).